 Openly lesbian tennis legend Martina

-after finishing treatment for breast cancer, the AP reported.
+Navratilova says she has breast cancer, the AP reported.

 Doctors found a non-invasive cancer